E-Scores for (In)Correctness Assessment of Generative Model Outputs

+However, since the oracle is unknown, we approximate it with $\hat{o}$.
+Obtaining such an estimator is a binary classification problem (since the oracle is binary), where $\hat{o}$ predicts the probability of correctness, now in the range $\sbr{0 , 1}$.
+Note that the data used for training $\hat{o}$ should be independent of the test and calibration data.
+With an estimator $\hat{o}$, the above transformation options for $f_{\hat{o}} \rbr{x , \mathbf{y}}$ translate to e-scores with different ranges,

 Therefore, with an oracle estimator $\hat{o}$ and its transformation $f_{\hat{o}}$, we can compute our proposed e-scores in \cref{eq:e_score}.
 We summarize this e-scoring mechanism in \cref{algo:e_score}.
-Furthermore, note that our e-scores achieve our desideratum in \cref{eq:size_distortion}; this is despite the possible errors in the oracle approximation (cf. \cref{subsec:theory-worst_and_e_values}).
+In \cref{subsec:theory-worst_and_e_values}, we will show that our e-scores achieve \cref{eq:size_distortion} for any choice of $\hat{o}$ and $f_{\hat{o}}$, regardless of the possible errors in approximating $o$.